 Isaric Ambassador (ḀizgÓda Ḁisaraya)

 איזגדא (ḀizgÓda) roughly translates into English as ambassador, but also means messenger, runner, envoy, and intercessor.
-Yaqob bar-Karoza is the founder of the Isaric Christian Brotherhood, and serves as the Isaric ambassador.
+Yaqob bar-Karoza is the founder of the Isaric Christian Brotherhood, and currently serves as the Isaric ambassador.
 He also serves as the rÓbbana (chief instructor) for the Isaric Assembly of Surabaya in Indonesia, which is now the ambassadorial seat.
 Yaqob grew up as part of a mixed Hebraic Christian family in the French cultural region of Louisiana in the USA.
 He holds three master's degrees: an M.Ed. from Liberty University, as well as an M.A. in Religion and a Master of Religious Education (M.R.E.) from Liberty Theological Seminary.
 In addition to his work with the Isaric Christian Brotherhood, Yaqob teaches English and counsels at an international Christian school in Surabaya.
-He is married to his wife Lydia, a native of Surabaya.
+He is married to his wife Lydia, a native of Surabaya, and has two daughters.

 Role of the Ambassador